ValeriaPante/ValeriaPante-ing-sw-2021-pante-panzanini-pozza/README.md

     java -jar client.jar -cli

+The complete list of all the commands and their explanation is available [here](https://github.com/ValeriaPante/ing-sw-2021-pante-panzanini-pozza/tree/main/deliverables/CLI%20commands/CLI%20commands.pdf).

 >For a better command line game experience it is necessary that the client supports UTF-8 encoding, otherwise some features of the CLI, such as colours, will be lost.

 To start the game in the GUI version, you need to digit the following line on the terminal: